murrj555/lets-have-fun/README.md

 # lets-have-fun
 A repo for our game.
 Lets have fun! :)

-Hey Alan this is where will upload our project.
-Hit me up if you need help setting up.
+Hey Alan this is where we will upload our project.
+Hit me up if you need help setting up your project with Git and Unity.

 Also watch this tutorial for how Unity, Git, and Github togethor.